-I debuted as an independent author-illustrator, How Big Is Allah?
-(2014) quickly reached #1 in the Amazon Islamic Children’s category, it sold over 1,000 copies within the first year.
+My debut as an independent author-illustrator, How Big Is Allah?
+(2014) quickly reached #1 in the Amazon Islamic Children’s category and set me on the path to an indie publishing career.

-As of 2019, I have written and illustrated 15 books, published through Little Moon Books.
+As of 2022, I have written, illustrated, and/or 16+ books published through Little Moon Books.
 Including bilingual, Islamic, non-religious, coloring & activity, and Arabic translation.

-When I’m not working, I’m having adventures with my family, working on personal art, or birdwatching and stargazing.
-I’m Emma, lover of yellow and Star Trek, collector of books and stones.
+When I’m not working, I’m having adventures with my family, working on personal art, or taking photos of the clouds.
+I’m Emma, lover of yellow and Star Trek, collector of picture books and stones.